GLOBAL MARKETS-Euro extends rally, world stocks hover at 20-month highs

 The MSCI index of world shares held steady at 349.74 after rising earlier to 350.15, the highest level since May 2011.
 It was on track for a weekly gain of 0.56 percent, following a 3.11 percent rise last week.

-On Wall Street, the three major stock indexes were narrowly mixed.
-The Standard & Poor’s 500 index was a hair below its five-year closing high on Thursday but was still poised to eke out a weekly increase of 0.33 percent.
+On Wall Street, the three major stock indexes slipped despite record earnings from Wells Fargo, the No. 4 U.S. bank.
+The Standard & Poor’s 500 index dialed back from its five-year closing high on Thursday but was still poised to eke out a weekly increase of 0.23 percent.

 The solid start in the U.S. stock market likely resulted from a flood of cash from fund managers scouring for returns in the current low interest rate climate.
 Investors in U.S.-based funds poured $7.53 billion into stock mutual funds, the most since 2001, data from Thomson Reuters’ Lipper service showed on Thursday.

 Europe’s FTSEurofirst 300 index of top companies across the region also neared levels last seen in March 2011 shortly after the ECB decision and was consolidating those gains on Friday.
-It closed down 0.11 percent at 1,634.40, bringing its weekly decline to 0.33 percent.
+It slipped 0.17 percent at 1,632.70, bringing its weekly decline to 0.39 percent.

 In Tokyo, the Nikkei index closed 1.4 percent higher at 10,801.57 for a ninth straight week of gains, the longest such streak since 1998.

-The yield on benchmark U.S. 10-year Treasury notes fell 3 basis points on the day to 1.87 percent after rising to a session high of 1.93 percent.
-It fell from an eight-month high near 1.98 percent set a week earlier.
+The yield on benchmark U.S. 10-year Treasury notes edged up to 1.91 percent, which was below an eight-month high near 1.98 percent set a week ago.

 The euro was on track for its strongest weekly gain against the dollar in nearly four months.